serialexperimentscarina/serialexperimentscarina/README.md

 ###

-<p align="left">hello, i'm carina, a brazilian developer with interest in game developmen.t</p>
+<p align="left">hello, i'm carina, a brazilian developer with interest in game and web development.</p>

 ###